SF-Prog/SF-Prog/README.md

 Enthusiastic Software Developer with a lifelong passion for creating and building since childhood.
 I like crafting remarkable products for clients by leveraging the most suitable technologies and robust architectural schemas.
 My journey as a developer has been fuelled by an unwavering curiosity, commitment to innovation, and pursuit of excellence.
 Always felt inspired by translating ideas into effective solutions.

-- 🛎️ I'd been part of the INIT.UY team for the last 3 years, learning not only clean code fundamentals, architectural overview and time management.
-We achieved great goals together, including MVP development, blockchain implementation (mostly Solana), corporate microservices with loads of business logic, technical requirements and SCRUM compliant.
+- 🛎️ I'd been part of the INIT.UY team for the last 3 years, learning clean code fundamentals, architectural overview and time management.
+We achieved great goals together, including MVP development, blockchain services implementations (mostly Solana), corporate microservices with loads of business logic, technical requirements and SCRUM compliance.

-- 📚 I’m constantly learning blckchain, always seeking to learn more technologies and best practices on any framework.
+- 📚 I’m constantly learning, one of my favourite topics is blockchain related ususally.

 You can check some of our work at https://init.uy